LAWSUIT FOR SEXUAL ABUSE IN SCHOOLS

 Abuse Coverup by Administration

 What makes child abuse even worse is when school administrators actively try to cover it up.
-School administrators can cover up abuse in a variety of ways.
+Unfortunately, this can and does happen, no matter what kind of school district the abuse occurs in.
+School administrators can cover up abuse in a variety of ways, including the following.

 Exposing the Child’s Name